 On-Page SEO refers to the optimization actions performed inside the website or at the website back end.
 It relies on the following elements.

 - Technical setup

-- User friendliness of the site
+- User-friendliness of the site

 - Textual & visual content

-2. OFF-PAGE SEO
+2. Off-Page SEO

-It’s a method of creating website strength and gaining visitors by creating engagement on several online platforms.
+Off-Page SEO refers to the optimization actions performed outside the website.
+It involves building website strength and gaining visitors by creating engagement on several online platforms.

 Here are a few Off-Page SEO methods: